Inverting Self-Organizing Maps: A Unified Activation-Based Framework: The MUSIC framework

-This single–target variant recovers the parallel/orthogonal decomposition of Sec.~\ref{sec:PerturbingSOM} in the limit of vanishing $\lambda$ and with $W_S$ projecting onto the local isodistance subspace.
-Compared to the analytic construction, MUSIC yields a numerically stable, one–shot update that integrates preservation and attraction under a single convex objective.
+This single-target variant recovers the radial/tangential decomposition of Section~\ref{sec:PerturbingSOM} in the limit of vanishing~$\lambda$, while providing a numerically stable, one-shot update integrating preservation and attraction under a single convex objective.